w3c/wai-statements/index.md

 ### Name of website/mobile app
 {% include excol.html type="middle" %}
 * Name of the website or mobile app.
 This includes version information and a date if necessary to recognize a specific version of a website or mobile application.
 For a website this includes the URI, for a mobile application it could include a link to the place where the app can be downloaded or installed from.
-* <strong>Example:</strong> For the website: "www.universityofsampel.ort".
-Or for the library: "www.universityofsampel.ort/library/".
-For a mobile app it could be: "universityofsampel.ort/appshop/libraryapp (version 1.2.3)"
+* <strong>Example:</strong> For the public website this could be: "www.universityofsampel.ort".
+Or for the library: "www.universityofsampel.ort/library/" or shop: "www.universityofsampel.ort/shop".
+For the mobile version of their website: "m.universityofsampel.ort".
+The Dutch version of their website: "nl.universityofsampel.ort". their mobile wayfinder app it could be: "universityofsampel.ort/appshop/wayfinderapp (version 1.2.3)"

 * <textarea rows="1" cols="50">Fill in the name/URI of your website or mobile app here..</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}